ampache/ampache.org-docs/docs/docs/plugins/audiomuse.md

 `/api/find_path` is used for `findSonicPath`.

-AudioMuse-AI indexes each track against the music server's own item id, so Ampache song ids are sent straight through.
+AudioMuse-AI indexes each track against the id reported by whichever connector it scanned with.

+The Ampache connector reports Ampache's own song id, and the Navidrome connector reports the Subsonic form of it.

+The plugin tries both forms, so it does not matter which connector you used and there is nothing to configure.

-That means both servers must be looking at the same library.
+What does matter is that both are looking at the same library.

-If AudioMuse-AI indexed a different server, its ids will not match anything in Ampache and you will get empty results.
+If AudioMuse-AI indexed a different server, its ids match nothing in Ampache and you get empty results.

 AudioMuse-AI scores results as a **distance**, where `0` means identical and larger numbers mean less alike.